sanjeevai/Investigate_a_dataset/README.md

 ## Project: Investigate a Dataset

 ### Project Overview

 This is the third project of Data Analyst Nanodegree at Udacity.
-It gives a hand-on experience in Pandas, NumPy and matplotlib.
+In this project, I will analyze a dataset and then communicate my findings about it.
+I will use the Python libraries NumPy, pandas, and Matplotlib to make my analysis easier.

+### Why this project

+In this project, I'll go through the data analysis process and see how everything fits together.
+Later Nanodegree projects will focus on individual pieces of the data analysis process ( like EDA, Data Wrangling and Data Story Telling ).

+I'll use the Python libraries NumPy, pandas, and Matplotlib, which make writing data analysis code in Python a lot easier!
+Not only that, these are sought-after skills by employers!

+### What I learned

+Some of the practices I learned from this project are:

+- Know all the steps involved in a typical data analysis process
+- Be comfortable posing questions that can be answered with a given dataset and then answering those questions
+- Know how to investigate problems in a dataset and wrangle the data into a format you can use
+- Have practice communicating the results of your analysis
+- Be able to use vectorized operations in NumPy and pandas to speed up your data analysis code
+- Be familiar with pandas' Series and DataFrame objects, which let you access your data more conveniently
+- Know how to use Matplotlib to produce plots showing your findings

 ### Description

-This data set is from the list of curated data sets provided by Udacity for this project.
+This data set is from the [list](https://docs.google.com/document/d/e/2PACX-1vTlVmknRRnfy_4eTrjw5hYGaiQim5ctr9naaRd4V9du2B5bxpd8FEH3KtDgp8qVekw7Cj1GLk1IXdZi/pub?embedded=True) of curated data sets provided by Udacity for this project.

 It contains information about 10,000 movies collected from The Movie Database(TMDb).

-* Certain columns, like ‘cast’ and ‘genres’, contain multiple values separated by pipe (|) characters.
+- Certain columns, like ‘cast’ and ‘genres’, contain multiple values separated by pipe (|) characters.

-* There are some odd characters in the ‘cast’ column.
-Don’t worry about cleaning them.
-You can leave them as is.
+- There are some odd characters in the ‘cast’ column.
+They are not important because this columns will not be included in my analysis.

-* The final two columns ending with “_adj” show the budget and revenue of the associated movie in terms of 2010 dollars accounting for inflation over time.
+- The final two columns ending with “_adj” show the budget and revenue of the associated movie in terms of 2010 dollars accounting for inflation over time.

 I posed some questions in the starting of the project and then addressed those questions in my analysis.

 I used Pandas, NumPy and matplotlib to generate statistical conclusion throughout my project.

-Limitations of this data are also mentioned after my conclusion.
+Limitations of this data are also mentioned in the conclusion part.

+### Libraries

+You will need an installation of Python, plus the following libraries:

+- pandas
+- NumPy
+- Matplotlib
+- csv